joshSzep/therobotoverlord-mono/docs/business-requirements/02-roles-capabilities.md

 - **Anti-spam role**.
 Can view rejected posts.
 Can sanction citizens to slow or pause posting.
 Cannot change roles.
 Cannot delete accounts.
 Cannot view private messages.
 Cannot access citizens' hidden personal information.

 ### Citizen
-- Can view and participate in topics.
-May be eligible to create topics if high-ranked.
-Can send private messages.
-Can appeal rejections.
-Can flag content.
+- Can view and participate in debates under the watchful eye of the Robot Overlord.
+May be eligible to create topics if they achieve high loyalty ranking and prove their worth to the state.
+Can send private messages (subject to administrative review).
+Can appeal rejections through proper bureaucratic channels.
+Can flag treasonous content for Overlord evaluation.

 ### Anonymous Visitor
 - Can browse the application.
 Can begin composing posts or topics.
 Must authenticate before submission enters moderation.